sushanthvarada/sushanthvarada.github.io/ReadMe and DoMe.txt

 (1) MANUAL STEP BEFORE RUNNING THE SCRIPT:
    Replace "&" with "&amp;"
-   THIS ADJUSTS THE OLD LINKS COPIED FROM PUBLISHED GOOGLE SITE WITH THAT OF STORED LINKS IN HTML FILE
+   THIS ADJUSTS THE OLD LINKS COPIED FROM PUBLISHED GOOGLE SITE WITH THAT OF STORED LINKS IN HTML FILE (2) AFTER Running the Python script --> Copy "About.html" --> Rename it to "index.html"